justpsychiatry/Justpsychiatry-Article-Archive/docs/source/index.rst

 * :ref:`search`

-:Copyrights: The copyrights of individual articles vary; some articles are in the public domain, others open-access commercial use, or open-access non-commercial use. please check the original article for copyright information of each article while we are working to add them here.
+:Copyright:The copyrights of individual articles vary; some articles are in the public domain, others open-access commercial use, or open-access non-commercial use. please check the original article for copyright information of each article while we are working to add them here.